-Apart from providing a quality image day or night, the best home security cameras are easy to set up; can stream video to your phone, tablet or PC; and will send you alerts if they detect motion or loud noises.
+Apart from providing a quality image day or night, the best home security cameras can stream video to your phone, tablet or PC; and will send you alerts if they detect motion or loud noises.
 Most cameras also provide night vision and automatic motion-activated recording, and some even have built-in speakers, so you can talk with whoever you see, or sound an alarm.

 - Best smart locks